 REGION: Willamette Valley, OregonVARIETALS: Pinot Noir (Clones: Pommard/Dijon 114/115/777)MATURATION: 12 months in 100% French oak (35% new)ANALYSIS: 13.6% alc/vol I TA: 4.8 I pH: 3.54

 VINTAGE: 2015 was a nearly ideal growing season.
-It began with a warm winter and above average temperatures continued through the summer.
+It began with a warm winter and above-average temperatures continued through the summer.
 Light scattered showers in late August and a return to normalcy in September gave a break to what was an intense growing season.
 The result was concentrated, balanced fruit throughout one of the driest and warmest vintages in Oregon’s winemaking history.

 AVAs & VINEYARDS: Eola Amity - Eagle Crest, Eola Springs, Popcorn.
 McMinnville - Hyland.
 Willamette Valley - Croft.
 Yamhill Carlton - Bishop Creek, Fairsing, Gran Moraine, Stardance.

 WINEMAKING: The Attaché is a barrel selection culled from both alluvial and volcanic vineyard sites.
 An indigenous, whole berry fermentation took place employing a gentle infusion technique to extract color and depth without excessive phenolics.
-The wine then matured for 12 months in French oak barriques, 35% of which were new.
+The wine then matured for 12 months in French oak barrels, 35% of which were new.

 CRITICAL ACCLAIM: 92 pts Vinous, 90+ pts Robert Parker Wine Advocate

 ABOUT MAISON L’ENVOYÉ: Driven by a tireless hunt for elusive sites where Pinot Noir shines, Maison L’Envoyé, ‘The House of the Messenger’ traverses the globe with the intention of presenting the acme of regionality and winemaking styles.
-With winemaking footprints in Burgundy, Willamette Valley, Central Otago and Tasmania, they champion many unsung growers who have farmed their vineyards for decades and generations, some mere feet away from more illustriously cited neighbors.
+With winemaking footprints in Burgundy, Willamette Valley, Central Otago, and Tasmania, they champion many unsung growers who have farmed their vineyards for decades and generations, some mere feet away from more illustriously cited neighbors.
 This project has been a standout since its debut in 2011 including Wine & Spirits naming Maison L’Envoyé a ‘Winery To Watch’ in 2015.

 Few areas in the world are blessed with just the right balance of warm days and cool nights that are needed to produce great Pinot Noir.
 The Russian River Valley appellation is one of those areas - and we take full advantage of it.
 To begin with, we choose to work with growers who know this varietal and we collaborate with them to grow and pick the fruit when flavors are well developed but before any overly pruney or raisiny characters show up.

 We then ensure grapes are hand-picked at night or at first light and delivered cool to the winery where they are de-stemmed (not crushed) and allowed to cold soak for three days before fermentation is allowed to start.
 Lots are either inoculated or allowed to ferment on their own, a decision we make once we assess the quality of the incoming fruit.
 Once the alcoholic fermentation is complete, wines are drawn into French oak barrels ( about 3 0% new) where they complete the malolactic fermentation and age on the fine lees until late spring.
 We aim to make a Pinot Noir that is layered and complex, one that evolves in your glass and keeps delivering new nuances.
-As with all of the Long board wines, balance and elegance is what we strive for.
+As with all of the Longboard wines, balance and elegance are what we strive for.

 Cheers,Oded Shakked - Owner & Winemaker of Longboard Vineyards

-Site Story: Three vineyard sites in the Russian River Valley are sourced for this wine, all chosen for the complexity of flavor at lower sugar content and year-over-year performance.Composition: 100% Pinot Noir - Clones 115,667,777 & Pommard Appellation: Russian River ValleyFermentation: 3 Day cold-soak, open top fermentation, 15% whole cluster.
+Site Story: Three vineyard sites in the Russian River Valley are sourced for this wine, all chosen for the complexity of flavor at the lower sugar content and year-over-year performance.Composition: 100% Pinot Noir - Clones 115,667,777 & Pommard Appellation: Russian River ValleyFermentation: 3 Day cold-soak, open top fermentation, 15% whole cluster.
 Ageing: 11 months on fine lees in French Oak barrels, 40% new.
 Alcohol: 14.0 %TA: 6.51g/LpH: 3.68Production: 398 Cases